swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ### Wild cards

-Navigate to the `~/boot-camps/shell/data/THOMAS` directory.
-This directory contains our hearing test data for THOMAS.
-If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
+Navigate to the `~/shell-data/molecules/` directory.
+If we type `ls`, we will see that there are a bunch of files with `.pdb` extensions.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

-    ls *1
+    ls *.pdb

-This lists every file that ends with a `1`.
+This lists every file that ends with the string `.pdb`.
 This command:

     ls /usr/bin/*.sh

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+Lists every file in `/usr/bin` that ends in the characters `.sh` (depending on your system there might not be any).
 And this command:

-    ls *4*1
+    ls meth*

-lists every file in the current directory whose name contains the number `4`, and ends with the number `1`.
-There are four such files:
+lists every file in the current directory whose name begins with `meth`.
-`0241`, `0341`, `0431`, and `0481`.
+The star can go anywhere.
+For example `ls p*.pdb` would list all `.pdb` files whose name begins with "p" (as it turns out we only have one, but there could be many).

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for filenames that match the given pattern.
-In this case, it identified four such files.
-Then, it replaced the `*4*1` with the list of files, separated by spaces.
+In this case, it identified two such files.
+Then, it replaced the `p*.pdb` with the list of files, separated by spaces.
 In other words, the two commands:

+    ls p*.pdb
-    ls *4*1
+    ls pentane.pdb propane.pdb
-    ls 0241 0341 0431 0481

 are exactly identical.
 The `ls` command cannot tell the difference between these two things.